rnielikki/Patapon-Info/pac/_build/md/moveposition.md

 # movePosition

-Moves a target by given handle.
+Moves a target by given handle. **The moving stops when the model/motion is changed**.

 ## Code Information